libp2p/specs/webrtc/README.md

 - Is the above proposed #protocol secure?

+- On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
+Benefit would be that a node only needs to persist the libp2p private key and not the TLS key material while still maintaining a fixed TLS certificate fingerprint.

 ### Multiplexing

 - Can we use WebRTC’s data channels in _Browser_ to multiplex a single